-Any North Americans in Costa Rica and are a retiree or a “pensionado”, don’t have to worry about it.
-That is because both the Costa Rican and the US government know exactly how much money you make already.
+Any North Americans in Costa Rica and are a retiree or a “pensionado”, don’t have to worry about it unless you haven’t told your government about your house in Costa Rica.
 There are many ex-pats who run a business in Costa Rica and don’t tell their government about it.
 Or they report the minimum so they don’t have to pay taxes back home.

 It’s mostly those North Americans who have moved to Costa Rica many years ago to hide their fortunes from the IRS, rightfully or not, that the US government is interested in.
-Those, who probably should have resigned from their US nationality years ago, find it is too late now as you will be responsible for 5 years after returning your nationality and becoming a Tico.
+Those, who probably should have resigned from their US nationality years ago, find it is too late now.
+You are responsible for 5 years after returning your nationality and becoming a Tico.